moiseh/wp-magic-crud/README.md

 * It's made to create generic CRUD's with little effort, priorizing convention over configuration.
 Not recommended to create complex admin panels
 * Generates automatically the database structure (can be deactivated, see *Overriding* section)
 * Uses `WP_List_Table` WordPress API to create the listings, so the result will be similar of the WordPress Posts and Pages admin sections
-* Optionally allow to filter by the current logged user for each entity / CRUD.
-May
+* Optionally allow to filter by the current logged user for each CRUD
-* Stuff and APIs included: Actions, Bulk Actions, Generic search, Pagination, Validation
+* Stuff and APIs included: Menus, Actions, Bulk Actions, Generic search, Pagination, Validation

 ## Installation Steps